nasa/cumulus-orca/tasks/dr_copy_files_to_archive/README.md

                           ".txt": "my-great-public-bucket",
                           "other": "my-great-protected-bucket"}
                 copy_retries (number, optional, default = 3): The number of
-                    attempts to retry a restore_request that failed to submit. copy_retry_sleep_secs (number, optional, default = 0): The number of seconds to sleep between retry attempts.
+                    attempts to retry a copy that failed. copy_retry_sleep_secs (number, optional, default = 0): The number of seconds to sleep between retry attempts.

             Args:
                 event (dict): A dict with the following keys:

-                    glacierBucket (string) :  The name of the glacier bucket from which the files will be restored.
                     Records (list(dict)): A list of dict with the following keys: s3 (dict): A dict with the following keys: bucket (dict):  A dict with the following keys: